Cheeden/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.
+  * 2a1.
+TutorTrack does not display any student.

     Use case ends.

 * 3a.
-The user provides an invalid prefix
+User provides an invalid prefix or a valid prefix with an invalid value.

     * 3a1.
-TutorTrack shows error message:
-      “Contact list is unchanged: No students match your search criteria.”
+TutorTrack rejects the search.

       Use case ends.

-* 3a.
-The user provides an invalid prefix

-    * 3a1.
-TutorTrack shows error message:
-      “Contact list is unchanged: No students match your search criteria.”

-      Use case ends.

 * 3b.
-The user provides a valid prefix but an invalid value.
+No students match the given search criteria.

     * 3b1.
-TutorTrack shows error message:
-      “Contact list is unchanged: No students match your search criteria.”
+TutorTrack does not display any students.

       Use case ends.

 * 3c.
-No persons match the given search criteria.

-    * 3c1.
-TutorTrack shows error message:
-      “Contact list is unchanged: No students match your search criteria.”

-      Use case ends.

-* 3d.
 The user provides multiple keywords without prefixes
     * TutorTrack displays all persons whose names match any of the given keywords (OR search).
+      Use case ends.

 **Use case: editplan**